 Average Cost of Dental Implants in OKC

 One of the most common questions about getting dental implants is how much the process costs.
-The overall price of dental implants in Oklahoma City can vary from patient to patient, based on a number of factors.
+The overall cost of dental implants in Oklahoma City can vary from patient to patient, based on a number of factors.
 On average, patients can expect the cost to be anywhere from $1,000 to $3,000 per tooth.

 Several factors can influence this price range, with the number of implants being the most significant factor.
 The type of restoration can also affect price.
 Also note that there are a number of ancillary and related fees, which can vary from one practice to the next.
 These include the surgeon’s fees as well as the costs associated with anesthesia, medications, sedation, and any additional processes needed.

 The recommended way to determine your expected cost is to join us at OKC-OMS in Oklahoma City for an individualized consultation and estimate.
 We welcome you to make an appointment with us at your convenience.